MichaelHaussmann/spil/docs/faq.md

 Spil is released under Lesser GPL and is usable in **closed source commercial applications**.
 (Only modifications to Spil itself must be open sourced).

+## Why does Spil print the message "USING DEMO CONFIGURATION ...." ?

+Spil needs configuration files in the pythonpath.
+("spil_sid_conf.py" and others named "spil_*_conf.py")

+If none are found, Spil falls back to the shipped demo configuration.
+It prints the message "USING DEMO CONFIGURATION... ".

+You can adapt this demo configuration to your needs, or create a configuration on your own.
+Once you add your configuration folder (or the demo configuration folder) to the pythonpath, this message will disappear.

+Please check the documentation for "Adapting the demo config" [configuration](configuration.md).

 ## Use the name of an item as it's unique Id - really ?

 Human-readable Identifier ("Natural Key") vs Generated Unique ID (UUID).